Transilvania Quantum

 A software quantum computing company.

-An important question is what will be the first concrete practical application for which quantum advantage will be achieved?
-There are several constraints that apply here, first we assume that error correction is not yet available, which rules out many well-known quantum algorithms like Grover and Shor.
+What will be the first concrete practical application for which quantum advantage will be achieved?
+First we assume that error correction is not yet available, which rules out many well-known quantum algorithms like Grover and Quantum Phase Estimation.
 Many of the promising applications in Machine Learning require the existence of QRAM, a device that does not exist yet.
-For large-scale optimization tasks, while promising quantum heuristics exist, the case for quantum advantage has not been made convincingly enough theoretically.
-Simulation of physical systems for chemistry is one instance of a problem for which the input data size is small enough such that it can be easily loaded on current NISQ devices, while the existing classical solutions are known to scale exponentially with system size.
-This makes many of us believe that chemistry will be the first field where quantum computers will deliver real value.
-Please use this link to contact us, if you want to learn more about our investigations on solving chemistry problems using quantum computers.
+For large-scale optimization tasks, while promising quantum heuristics exist, the case for quantum advantage has not been made convincingly enough theoretically for gate based quantum computers.
+Simulation of physical systems for chemistry and materials science is one instance of a problem for which the input data size is small enough such that it can be easily loaded on current NISQ devices, while the existing classical solutions are known to scale exponentially with system size.
+This makes many of us to believe that chemistry will be the field where quantum computers will first deliver real value.